Oukhay/FiBNotifications/README.md

 FiBNotifications is an easy to use Laravel package to sending push notification with [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) (FCM).

-It provide an API to :
+It provides an API to :

 - Register new device
 - Send notification to single device